unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 # VM setup

-Setting up a %%virtual machine (VM)|vm%% on Unraid is a flexible way to run full operating systems—such as Windows, Linux, or other platforms—alongside your containers and native apps.
+Setting up a virtual machine (VM) on Unraid is a flexible way to run full operating systems - such as Windows, Linux, or other platforms - alongside your containers and native apps.
 Whether you want to test new software, run legacy applications, host a desktop environment, or utilize hardware passthrough for gaming or creative work, Unraid’s **VM Manager** makes the process approachable for all skill levels.

 :::tip New in Unraid 7.0
 Unraid 7.x brings significant enhancements to %%virtual machines (VMs)|vm%%, including:

 - %%VM|vm%% clones and snapshots
 - User-created %%VM|vm%% templates
-- Inline `XML` editing/view
+- Inline XML editing/view
 - Advanced GPU sharing and passthrough features

 Check out the [%%VM|vm%% manager features](#new-in-unraid-7x-vm-manager) section for more details.